Amal Azzudin

-Amal Azzudin (born 1990) is a Somali-Scottish campaigner and activist who co-founded the Glasgow Girls, a group of seven young women who campaigned against the harsh treatment of asylum-seekers in response to the detention of one of their friends.
+Amal Azzudin (born 1990) is an Egyptian-Scottish campaigner and activist who co-founded the Glasgow Girls, a group of seven young women who campaigned against the harsh treatment of asylum-seekers in response to the detention of one of their friends.
 The group's efforts raised public awareness and won the support of the Scottish Parliament.
 Azzudin has been featured in The Guardian, The Herald, The Scotsman, The Press and Journal, The Sunday Post.

 Early life

-Azzudin moved from Egypt to Glasgow, Scotland, with her mother in 2000.
+In 2000, Azzudin moved from Egypt to Glasgow, Scotland, with her mother.
 Four years later the Home Office granted the family leave to remain.

 She is one of the founders of The Glasgow Girls – a group of Drumchapel High School students who, from 2005, campaigned against dawn raids and the deportation of refugee families.
-The other girls were Roza Salih, Ewelina Siwak, Toni-Lee Henderson, Jennifer McCarron and Emma Clifford.
+The other Glasgow Girls were Roza Salih, Ewelina Siwak, Toni-Lee Henderson, Jennifer McCarron and Emma Clifford.
 The group was formed after the home of one of their school friends, Agnesa Murselaj, a Roma from Kosovo, was dawn-raided one Sunday morning by 14 bullet-proof vested officers from the UK Border Force.
 After several weeks the family had not been released.
 “Even though I had my leave to remain, I couldn’t just sit there.
 I had to do something.
 That could have been my family,” Azzudin says.